FuelRats/pipsqueak3/CONTRIBUTING.md

 This project is a complete rewrite and replacement for mechas2's codebase, written in Python 3.7.
 This project is open source, released under [BSD-3](LICENSE).

-Please note, that while some organization members have direct write access, all code additions are REQUIRED to be peer reviewed.
+Please note that while some organization members have direct write access, all code additions are **REQUIRED** to be peer reviewed.

 ## Getting Started